truongvd3124/myPortfolio/README.md

 # My Simple Portfolio

-This is a web portfolio project built using TypeScript with React for the frontend and Django for the backend.
+This is a web portfolio project built using TypeScript with React for the frontend (and Django for the backend - soon implement after).

 ## Examples